itsjustgalileo/cowip/README.md

 A 6502 cpu emulator.
 This has all addressing mode, legal & illegal opcodes implemented.

+comprises of:
+ - Motherboard *this manages memory read and write functions, brings up all the modules together and runs eveyrthing*
+ - Clock *Crystal oscillator emulator to emulate the 1,79MHz frquency of the 6502*
+ - CPU *6502 emulator*
+ - Memory *So far the board has access to 2x32KB arrays to represent RAM and ROM*
+ - Debug Tools *Prints the internal CPU state and throws exceptions*

-So far, this has only 2x32KB memory arrays to represent RAM and ROM. this serves as a boilerplate for building 6502-based computers and consoles (C64, Apple II, NES...) or even you own custom machine.
+This serves as a boilerplate for building 6502-based computers and consoles (C64, Apple II, NES...) or even your own custom machine.

 **THIS MIGHT BE BUGGY** So far, all issue I have encountered were from programs I was making not the CPU itself.

+Do not hesitate to share any improvments you make to this code or anything you build with it.

 ---